icecream-truck¶

 Universal Availability¶

-Install an icecream truck as a Python builtin (default alias, ictr
+Install an icecream truck as a Python builtin (default alias, ictr) and

 then use anywhere in your codebase: